Dimitrie Cuclin: Professorship

-Once back in Romania, he was mobilised during the First World War, but did not go to the Front.
+Once back in Romania, Cuclin was mobilised during the First World War, but did not go to the Front.
 He played violin at the Orchestra of Iasi, conducted by George Enescu, in what was left free of the Kingdom of Romania.
 After the War’s end, in 1919, he became a Professor at the Conservatory of Music, and had the title of the newly founded chair of Musical Aesthetics.
 Between 1922 and 1930 Cuclin taught in New York, at the Brooklyn Conservatory of Music and City College of Music.
 He returned to the Bucharest Conservatory in 1930 and remained there until 1948, when he retired.
 During the Second World War, in the times of the National Legionary State, Cuclin was briefly the Director of the Conservatory, but he did not have the best relations with the Legion, a fact that got him relieved of that responsibility.

 Retirement

-At the beginning of the Communist régime, Dimitrie Cuclin was condemned for political reasons to serve two years (1950-1952) in a labour camp at the Danube-Black Sea Canal.
+At the beginning of the Communist régime, Cuclin was condemned for political reasons to serve two years (1950-1952) in a labour camp at the Danube-Black Sea Canal.
 The event that fired up the regime’s reaction was Cuclin’s attendance at a musical soirée at the Goethe-Institute in Bucharest.
 He was thus imprisoned for being “idealist” and “reactionary”.
 After this sinister episode, Cuclin was able to create again, and in fact it is in this period that he commenced his career as a symphonist.
 Towards the end of his life, he was close to being elected a correspondent member of the Romanian Academy, but the proletkult poet Mihai Beniuc opposed the move.
 He died in Bucharest in 1978 from the complications of heart disease contracted while a prisoner in the communist work camps.